PeterCamilleri/CX16/quirks/memory.md

 Computing this time budget can be a complex endeavor especially when the system timing is tight due to high speed operation.
 This is why it is rare to find W65C02S systems running at the full 14MHz.

+So for example, when running at 14 MHz with a 5 volt supply, tACC is given by:

+   tACC = 71.4 - (30 + 10) ns
+        = 31.4 ns

+That's just 31.4 ns to figure out which chip we want to access and get that data to the processor.
+Now while SRAM chips are available down to as little as 10 ns access times, Flash Memory chips seem to be, on the whole, slower.